How to Block YouTube Channels and Keywords

 Step 1: Switch to the Channels tab

-- Tap the Channels tab
+- In the Blocked Content view, tap the Channels tab

 Step 2: Search for a channel to block